Forest Fires and Spread in Heterogeneous Landscapes

 Project 1: Incorporating Randomness (J. Braun and D. Martell):

-inherent in fire growth and spread is not captured by deterministic
+inherent in fire growth and spread is not captured by the deterministic Prometheus

 of output that is currently provided by the model.